-John the Baptist Known (and less Known) Baptism Sites
+John the Baptist’s Known (and Less Known) Baptism Sites

-Titled by some as the “Last prophet, and the first Saint,” John son of Zachariah preached in first century Judea about the coming of the Messiah.
-He operated mostly in the Judean desert, wearing a cloak made of camel hair, and eating mostly locust.
-John argued for immersing the body in fresh water in order to accept “the annointed one” (the Christ).
-It became known as Baptism.
-Soon after, John became known as “John the Baptist“.
-This special private tour will take you to two sites where the gospels recorded John operating baptizing people.
-The first is quite known, by Jericho.
-The second is almost a secret location, known only to a few scholars and adventurers.
+Titled by some as “the last prophet and the first Saint,” John son of Zachariah preached in first-century Judea about the coming of the Messiah.
+He operated mainly in the Judean desert, wearing a cloak made of camel hair, and mainly eating locusts (Matthew 3:4).
+John argued for immersing the body in fresh water to be ready for “the anointed one” (the Christ).
+His act became known as Baptism, and John became known as “John the Baptist“.
+This unique private tour will take you to two sites where the gospels recorded John operating and baptizing people.